FUenal/evaluation-first-genai-consulting/01_services/services_page.md

 * No production deployment
 * No ongoing operational responsibility

-Engagements are conducted independently using client-provided data and environments, with strict separation from any employer-related activities.
+**This engagement is intentionally conservative and is not designed for rapid experimentation or production deployment.**

 ---

+## Time commitment

+* SME involvement is typically limited to **2–4 hours total**, primarily through a structured evaluation workshop
+* One decision owner is required for scoping and sign-off

+---

 ## Independence & IP

-All engagements use only client-provided or publicly available materials.
+All work is conducted independently and uses only client-provided or publicly available materials.
-I ensure strict separation from any employer-related activities and do not reuse or derive from confidential or proprietary information of third parties.
+No confidential or proprietary information of third parties is reused or derived.

+---

+## If the recommendation is to stop

+If the recommendation is not to proceed, **all evaluation artifacts, decision frameworks, and findings remain usable** for future initiatives, audits, or internal reviews.

+Stopping is treated as a valid and valuable outcome.

 ---